We Teach Classical Tibetan Translation

 Our faculty have published translations of Tibetan works and textbooks for Tibetan for over twenty years on .

-Dharma Farm curriculum for aspiring translators of Tibetan Buddhist philosophical works aims to prepares translators in two ways:
+Our curriculum prepares translators of Tibetan Buddhist philosophical works in two ways:

-(1) students will acquire the technical vocabulary and fluency with the idioms of Tibetan philosophical writing and
+(1) our courses introduce students to the technical vocabulary and fluency with the idioms of Tibetan philosophical writing and

 (2) our students will also acquire a variety of cognitive maps on which they can locate the ideas and controversies they will encounter in the future as translators.